Macrometacorp/docs/docs/cep/stream-workers-example.md

 FROM SampleCargoAppInputTable;
 """

-#incase you want to specify the comma separated list of regions where stream app needs to be deployed
+# Optionally, specify a comma separated list of regions where stream application needs to be deployed
 regions = []
 print("--- Updating Stream Application `Sample-Cargo-App`") result = app.update(data, regions)